open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ---

 [**Traces**](/docs/concepts/observability-primer/#distributed-traces) give us
-the big picture of what happens when a request is made by user or an application.
-OpenTelemetry provides us with a way to implement Observability into our code in production by tracing our microservices and related applications.
+the big picture of what happens when a request is made to an application.

-Sample Trace:
+Whether your application is a monolith with a single database or a sophisticated mesh of services, traces are essential to understanding the full "path" a request takes in your application.

+Consider the following example trace that tracks three units of work:

 ```json
 {